Looking for registration help or have enrollment questions?

 Audit a Course or Pass/No Credit Option

 If you'd like to receive credit for a course without the pressure of earning a top grade, you might consider auditing or taking it on a pass/no credit basis.
 It's a great way to learn something new without the pressure of assignments and tests—but keep in mind that audited courses don't count toward your degree requirements.
 Review course auditing procedure for more information.

 You may be able to substitute a non-required course for one of your required courses if you can demonstrate that it covers similar content.

 You'll need to get written permission from the appropriate instructional dean and faculty member and place it on file with the Registration & Records Office.
 Contact your academic advisor for more information.

 Join a Class Waitlist

-If the course section you want to take is full, you can put yourself on a waitlist and hope that a spot opens up.
+If the course section you want to take is full, put yourself on a waitlist and hope a spot opens up.
 Here's what you need to know.

 - Join a class waitlist.

-- If a place in the class opens up for you, we'll notify you via your ECC student email.
+- If a place in the class opens up, we'll notify you via your ECC student email.
 You can also check accessECC portal.
-Need log in help?
+Need login help?
 View login instructions.

 - While you're on the waitlist, you're not enrolled in the class—so you won't have to pay tuition or fees.
 You can't attend class, either.

-- If a spot hasn't opened up by the day after the payment due date for the term, the waiting list is discontinued and you'll have to find a different class or check to see if a space becomes available during the registration period.
+- If a spot hasn't opened up by the day after the payment due date for the term, the waiting list is discontinued.
+You'll have to find a different class or check to see if space becomes available during the registration period.